cert-manager/website/content/en/docs/installation/compatibility.md

-When Google configure the control plane for private clusters, they automatically configure VPC peering between your Kubernetes cluster's network and a separate Google managed project.
+When Google configure the control plane for private clusters, they automatically configure VPC peering between your Kubernetes cluster's network and a separate Google-managed project.

 In order to restrict what Google are able to access within your cluster, the firewall rules configured restrict access to your Kubernetes pods.
-This will mean that you will experience the webhook to not work and experience errors such as `Internal error occurred: failed calling admission webhook ... the server is currently unable to handle the request`.
+This means that the webhook won't work, and you'll see errors such as `Internal error occurred: failed calling admission webhook ... the server is currently unable to handle the request`.

 In order to use the webhook component with a GKE private cluster, you must configure an additional firewall rule to allow the GKE control plane access to